 Along with all other maintained schools in England we are required by government to teach the revised National Curriculum (September 2014).

 The curriculum is ‘what’ will be taught, however, does not dictate ‘how’ things are taught.
 That is down to us!
 We mix a rich cross curricular approach to make learning fun, with discrete teaching of specialist subjects such as computing, foreign languages, music and physical education.
-We believe in using research to inform our teaching practice and pedagogy.

 This curriculum is play based, and involves children self-selecting activities, whole class activities and small adult led activities by the teachers and support staff.
 Adults very carefully observe the children and plan progress for each of them by intervening in play and also planning targeted teaching to move learning forward.